-This week I was very excited to learn that pre-orders for Project Life
+This week I was very excited to learn that pre-orders for Project Life were now open.

 This is the second year I’ve done this project, and I use it for most of my photos.
 I still scrapbook the special occasions and the photos I love, but for most of the day-to-day stuff, this approach is so much easier.